Yehan20/yehan-frontend-assessment-irusri-group-ab/README.md

 ## Get started

-Firstly you would need to install npm you can install it  https://nodejs.org/en/download/package-manager/current from this site by choosing your system , if you have node js then you do not need to install
+Firstly you would need to install npm you can install it from  https://nodejs.org/en/download/package-manager/current from this site by choosing your system requirements , if you have node js then you do not need to install, how ever if your version is outdated it will good to upgrade it.

 Open a terminal and clone this repo: